LvxlongSir/IPTSDaemon/README.md

-For source pls visit: https://github.com/Xiashangning/IPTSDaemon
+For source pls visit: https://github.com/Xiashangning/IPTSDaemon Thanks to author.

 This fork only tuned iptsd.conf parameters for SP7 (surface pro 7).
-Try operate on screen with multi-gestures and three fingure drag&drop.
+Try operate on screen with multi-gestures and three fingures drag&drop.